 When I started potty training my first born, I was ready to stay in the house for a couple of weeks.
 You can laugh at me now.
 Who knew that it would take close to a year and that I’d have to learn how to handle potty training on the go?

-Now that you’ve started potty training your toddler, regardless of how it’s going, you’ve probably had that moment when you realize it’s now really hard to get out of the house.
-I know I have, plenty of times.
+Once you start potty training your toddler, regardless of how it’s going, you’ve probably had that moment when you realize it’s now really hard to get out of the house.
+But don’t barricade yourselves in before you read these tips!

 Us moms would like to take our kids with us to get groceries, play at the park, meet up with friends, go to church…but we’d rather keep the training momentum going and, of course, we’re afraid of our preschoolers having accidents in public.

 So do you stay within a zero-mile radius of your home until you completely trust your kiddo?
 Of course not!
 I mean, life goes on and so does your schedule!

 Refreshing My Memory of Potty Training on the Go

 We recently went through the second round of potty training in my mommy career, and it was surprisingly pleasant–especially compared to, ermm, past experiences.
 Still, it took me a hot minute or two to remember just exactly how it all works.
 And one thing that takes some prep and thought is potty training on the go.

 This might seem a bit overly thought-out, but trust me, in the moment we moms want a bit of an action plan.
 It’s not as easy as it sounds to run errands with a potty-training toddler.
 Here’s how I did it this time around, and it worked WONDERS for us!